macwinnie/PHP-Helpers/README.md

 # RegEx Functions

-This small repo is used to maintain my regularly reused RegEx functions.
+This small repo is used to maintain my regularly reused PHP functions, e.g. RegEx functions.

 ## Usage